-Gift cards are a popular present option, but they have a bad reputation too.
-Here’s my look at the pros and cons.
+Gift cards are a popular present option, but they have some major downsides.

 From birthday and Christmas through to leaving and wedding gifts, at some point, we’ve all received and purchased gift cards.
 It makes sense – they’re an easy choice when you don’t know what to buy someone.
 The issue is that every time you buy a gift card you risk losing the cash on it.

 Now, the vast majority of the time you’ll be fine, but there are a few risks of gift cards, many of which can be reduced or avoided.
 Still, to be safe you need to know the good and bad of gift cards.

 When gift cards are bad

 I’ll lead with dangers of gift cards – the reasons you could find your gift card is wasted cash.

 Gift cards prevent you shopping around